mastercomfig/tf2-patches/README.md

 * **TC2 is *not* an alternative, more stable game experience**

 TC2 is based on the 2017 TF2 source code leak, which contained an in-development version of Jungle Inferno.
 This build is rife with issues and incomplete features, and *is not compatible with* the modern game client.

-It isn't even fully playable on its own.
+## How can I help?

+1. **Report bugs that exist in *both* TF2 *and* TC2 through the [issues page](https://github.com/mastercomfig/team-comtress-2/issues).**
+	* Bugs that are present in modern TF2 but are not present in TC2 cannot be fixed in this project.
+2. **Suggest quality of life improvements (*not balance changes*) through the [issues page](https://github.com/mastercomfig/team-comtress-2/issues).**
+	* These changes should not affect gameplay, and should be unanimously desired.
+3. **Install TC2 and play the game to test stability, bugfixes, and performance.**
+	* Information about multiplayer playtests can be found [on our Discord server](https://discord.gg/CuPb2zV).

 ## Installation

-**Windows-only for now** (see [#2](https://github.com/mastercomfig/team-comtress-2/issues/2))
+### Basic Install Instructions

+New users should follow this approach.

+*Note: TC2 is Windows-only (for now; see [#2](https://github.com/mastercomfig/team-comtress-2/issues/2))*

 1. Copy your current `Team Fortress 2` installation to a new folder.
 2. In your copied TF2 folder, delete the `tf/custom` folder, as well as `tf/cfg/autoexec.cfg`, `tf/cfg/config.cfg`, and any class configs (such as `heavyweapons.cfg` or `spy.cfg`).
+	* Do *not* delete the entire `tf/cfg` folder!
-3. [Download](https://github.com/mastercomfig/team-comtress-2/releases/latest) `game_clean.zip` from the latest release.
+4. [Download](https://github.com/mastercomfig/team-comtress-2/releases/latest) `game_clean.zip` from the latest release.
-4. Extract the downloaded ZIP to your copied TF2 folder, overwriting existing files.
+5. Extract the downloaded ZIP to your copied TF2 folder, overwriting existing files.
-5. Double click `start_tf2.bat`.
+6. Double click `start_tf2.bat`.
 Note that you must have Steam running.
-6. Enjoy!
+7. Enjoy!

+### Advanced Install Instructions

+Contributors that want a cleaner, more 'stock' build might want to follow these instructions instead.
+*If these instructions are too confusing for you, use the basic instructions above.*

+1. Download a full TF2 install to a new folder using Steam's console or [DepotDownloader](https://github.com/SteamRE/DepotDownloader) (or [DepotDownloader-GUI](https://github.com/Jack-Myth/SteamDepotDownloader-GUI)).
+	* TF2 is AppID `440`, and you'll need depots `440`, `441`, and `232251` (for Windows; [for other platforms look here](https://steamdb.info/app/440/depots/)); in DD-GUI these are the `TF2 Client`, `TF2 Client server shared`, and `TF2 Windows client` depots
+2. [Download](https://github.com/mastercomfig/team-comtress-2/releases/latest) `game_clean.zip` from the latest release.
+3. Extract the files from `game_clean.zip` into the TC2 folder, overwriting existing files.
+4. Launch with `start_tf2.bat`.
+Note that Steam *must* be running in order to connect to servers - ***even local servers***.
+Demos *will* load without Steam running, however, for benchmarking purposes.

+## Things to keep in mind with TC2

+1. **TC2 is not a fully featured game; many things do not work.**
+	* While the item schema loads properly, the GC will not matchmake you because of your old client version, so you can only connect to special TC2 servers.
+[See our Discord]((https://discord.gg/CuPb2zV)) for playtests on these.

+2. Because TC2 is based on a source code leak from mid-2017, **it predates many of the changes added in Jungle Inferno.**
+	* For instance, while the item schema loads correctly, so you can edit your loadout freely with modern items, **newer items may not actually work in-game**, and Jungle Inferno (and later) **balance changes are not implemented**, despite what the item descriptions (from the modern schema) might say.

+3. **Modern HUDs will not work with TC2**.
+This is because HUDs are simply a list of changes to the base game HUD; the HUD was dramatically reworked during Jungle Inferno, but those changes (mostly) do not exist in the leaked build, so modern HUDs that expect those changes will usually crash the game.
-Note: TC2 bundles the stock HUD with [CriticalFlaw's HUD fix](https://github.com/CriticalFlaw/TF2-HUD-Fix) in the custom folder
+	* TC2 overwrites the modern stock HUD with a special version of [CriticalFlaw's HUD fix](https://github.com/CriticalFlaw/TF2-HUD-Fix) in the custom folder.
+This special version is designed to work with this unique build of the game.

+4. Due to the substantial number of rendering and engine changes, **most graphics configs will not work with TC2**.
+Do not use them; you **will** crash.
+	* Graphics configs are designed to lower your game settings in a fine-tuned way to improve performance, beyond the normal in-game options.
+TC2 is trying to do the same thing, with a different approach: modifying the game itself. *As a result, many of the settings that graphics configs try to apply will actually completely break the game, thanks to the modified codebase.*

 ## New console commands and launch options